 The APR levels for housing loans were still historically low, also as a result of the measures of MNB to support liquidity.
 Thanks to the ground gained by "Consumer-friendly housing loans", in 2021 loans with a rate fixed for at least 5 years accounted for the majority of the new disbursements, ensuring stability and predictability for both the banking system and customers.
-Fundamenta-Lakáskassza Zrt. (hereinafter referred to as "Company" or "Fundamenta-Lakáskassza Zrt.") continues to provide loans with set conditions throughout the loan term.
+Fundamenta-Lakáskassza Zrt. and its subsidiaries (hereinafter referred to as "FundamentaGroup") continue to provide loans with set conditions throughout the loan term.